danielfurlan/chicago_crimes/README.md

 To calculate the number of crimes with respect to *Location*, *District* and *date*, we just need to perfomr some **group_by** in pararel with **transform (count)**
 ![columns](https://github.com/danielfurlan/chicago_crimes/blob/master/images/columns_chicago.png)

+Using the **all_data** table, we are able to perform some SQL queries in the dataset that is stored in a SQLite database.

+2 main queries are perfomed when user interacts with the app:
+'''
+query = """select "District","date","Districtperday" as "total crimes"
+          from crimes_alldata
+          where "District" in {} and "date" between '{}' and '{}' group by "District", "date", "Districtperday" """.format(sel_districts,start,end)
+'''
+and:
+'''
+query = """select "District", "LocationDescription", sum("total") as "TOTAL"
+        from (
+                select "District","date", "LocationDescription", count("Location/Distrperday") as total
+                        from crimes_alldata
+                        where "District" in {} and "date" between '{}' and '{}' and "LocationDescription" in {}
+                        group by "District", "LocationDescription","date", "Location/Distrperday") as sss group by "District", "LocationDescription" """.format(sel_districts,start,end,str_locations)
+'''